 After visiting Big Buddha we traveled to the mainland.
 Our first stop was the Monkey Cave where there is a reclining Buddha, a few caves, and tons of wild monkeys waiting for tourists to feed them.
 Every vendor sells old bananas, corn, and seeds so you can attract the monkeys and give them some food and snap some pictures.
 We stayed here about an hour before heading to Phang Nga National Park.

-All in all we enjoyed our time in Phuket but if we were to ever go back I would love to stay on an a different island.
-The nice beaches are still a bit of a trek from Phuket and it would have been nice to just wake up and be on the beautiful beaches rather than having to take a 2hr boat ride.
-All in all we had a good time and our resorts pool with it’s amazing view made up for it.
+We enjoyed our 3 days in Phuket but if we go back I would love to stay on a different island.
+This is because the nice beaches are still a bit of a trek from Phuket.
+It would have been nice to wake up and be on the beautiful beaches rather than having to take a 2hr boat ride.

 After Phuket we headed to spend 48 hours in Chiang Mai.
 Found this article helpful?
 Please share it!